VOA Broadcasting to Pakistan/Afghanistan Border Region

 Target Area: Pashto-speaking region, Pakistan/Afghanistan border areas

-Radio Programming: 9 hours per day (repeated in a 24-hour stream) seven days per week on medium wave, shortwave, and the Internet
+TV/Radio Broadcasts: Nine hours per day of original broadcasts (repeated in a 24-hour stream) seven days per week on satellite television, medium wave radio (AM), shortwave, and the Internet

 Programs and additional features available at:

 VOA Deewa launched a 24-hour “direct to home” TV stream on February 1st, 2021, for its critical Pashto-speaking audience in Khyber Pakhtunkhwa province, including the newly merged tribal districts (FATA), Balochistan province, as well as Pashtuns living in Karachi and elsewhere in Pakistan.
 This allows citizens in the region to see and hear Deewa and connects them with the world through news, features, interactive programs and segments on life in America.

 Bibi Shireena (Adorable Woman) – A two-hour interactive program from 6:30am-8:30am(local time), engages women in the region on subjects such as girls’ education, women’s empowerment, women’s rights, social taboos and other related topics.

 Loya Khyber Pakhtunkhwa -- A one-hour show via satellite TV and radio on current issues in the target region featuring newsmakers and video packages.

 Hello VOA -- A one-hour interactive TV show on politics, Afghanistan-Pakistan buzz, U.S. perspective on global issues, economy and society.
 The show features stakeholders representing civil society, activists, government and political party officials, on leading issues of the day 7:00pm-8:00pm (local time).